pikacode/PopupUI/README.md

     }
 ```

-Display a view and parameters in a callback way:
+Or display a view and customize the parameters through the closure:
 ```swift
 PopupUI
     .show {